-Whether you are playing a sport or rock climbing, if someone around you gets injured and you suspect it might be a fracture, it is important to act promptly.
+Whether you are playing a sport or rock climbing, if someone around you has an injury that you suspect might be a fracture, it is important to act promptly.
+Fractures can cause intense pain and swelling.
 By following the correct steps before seeking help, you can avoid further injury.
-Before getting the person to our urgent care center, follow the pointers below.
+Before getting the person to our urgent care center, follow the first aid tips below.

 - Don’t move the person.
 If the individual looks like they have sustained a major injury, do not move them at all.
-You would be risking displacing the bone even more than it already is.
+Or, you would be risking displacing the bone even more than it already is.

 - Apply ice.
-Prevent swelling by applying ice directly to the injured area.
-Wrap an ice pack or bag of ice in a towel and hold it gently to the skin.
+You can prevent swelling by applying ice directly to the injured area.
+Therefore, wrap an ice pack or bag of ice in a towel and hold it gently to the skin.

-- If you can, lay the person down with their head slightly lower than the rest of their body and elevate their legs.
+- Elevate the legs.
+If you can, lay the person down with their head slightly lower than the rest of their body and raise their legs.

 CALL 911 IF THE PERSON:

 - Is bleeding uncontrollably